Our Summer Associate Program

 By joining the Scholars’ dedicated LinkedIn group, you’ll be able to expand your network and keep up to date on the latest articles and discussions with your peers.

-You can submit your application here.
-Don’t forget to include your resume, cover letter, and undergraduate and law school transcripts.
+To apply, you will need to submit your resume and cover letter, as well as your undergraduate and law school transcripts, if they're available.
 Make sure your cover letter details your interest in Linklaters, and how you see yourself contributing to the firm.

 For more information on LCLD, please click here.

 U.S. Virtual Learning Program

 Explore what life is like as a Linklaters lawyer with our U.S. Virtual Learning Program.

 Throughout the virtual experience, you will sample the complex, cross-border work our lawyers do every day.
 You will also be able to practice and build your industry skills and discover our different practice areas.

 You can participate in this program from anywhere in the world, in your own time and at your own pace.
 Upon completion of the program, you will receive a certificate recognizing the new skills that you’ve learned and demonstrated.

 It’s free and open to everyone, no prior legal knowledge or experience is necessary.
 No application is required.

 Visit our application page for information on how to apply, including deadlines and the link to our application portal.